brenthompson2/Compiler-Construction/README.md

 Transylvania University	Compiler Construction Fall 2017 with Dr. Moorman

 The BRENxCompiler is written in C++ and turns programs written in the Transy Language (.transy) to Transy Object Code (.obj).
-An Emulator capable of running the Transy Object Code is not yet under construction
+An Emulator capable of running the Transy Object Code is currently under construction

-This GitHub Repository was created for downloading, compiling, and running the code on a lab computer remotely from my personal machine.
-(Unfortunately I still have to get onto campus wifi first)
+This GitHub Repository was created for downloading, compiling, and running the code on a lab computer remotely via SSH

 ## Use